 Last week Rita and I packed our bags and travelled together to the Nation’s capital and met up with Nolia and Jodie who were accompanied by Rachel Paltridge.

-It was a whirlwind trip but a most important one.
+It was a whirlwind trip but an important one

-The Commissioner gave the ladies an opportunity to be heard.
+The Commissioner gave the ladies an chance to be heard

 Rita, Nolia and Jodie provided current examples of real, on-the-ground conservation outcomes that have resulted from Indigenous Ranger programs.